updated on 31 August 2021

 I'm thinking of doing a master’s – could this help me to stand out when applying for a training contract?

-Most UK law firms do not include a master’s qualification in their academic requirements, so adding one to your CV will not necessarily give you an advantage as an applicant.
+Most UK law firms don’t include a master’s qualification in their academic requirements, so adding one to your CV will not necessarily give you an advantage as an applicant.
 Instead, most firms ask for a good undergraduate degree result (ie, at least a 2.1) and three good A levels (ie, As and Bs).
-Doing a master’s will not make up for any bad results you may have accrued at these earlier stages.

-To find out more, head to the Finances section.
+To find out more on how to manage your money, head to our Finances section.